1.The Perfect House Has Become a Ruin – On Lavoirs, 2023, Amsterdam, NL Self-published book

 Book printed in offset by Grafiche Filacorda, Udine, IT

-The book is available at San Serriffe - Amsterdam.
+The book is available online at Robida’s Shop.
 For any direct purchases or questions, please write a mail.

 Graphic Design, reader for personal use